gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      unless the right APIs exist to the SCTP implementation to determine the state of user messages.
 No such restriction exist in DTLS in SCTP.

+   * By using the Encryption chunk that is acting on SCTP packet level instead of user messages the consideration for extensions are quite different.
+Only extensions that would affect the common header or how packets are formed would have interaction with this mechanism, any extension that just defines new chunks or parameters for existing chunks is expected to just work and be secured by the mechanism.
+DTLS/SCTP do has interaction with anything that affects how user messages are handled.

    There are several significant difference in regards to implementation between the two realizations.